 No Drone Zone

 The western town is a no drone zone.
-Yet in rare occasion, you can visit Pioneertown and film its sites with a drone.
+Yet on rare occasions, you can visit Pioneertown and film its sites with a drone.
 A permit, however, is required to do so.

 Admission